Skate or Ray (Pakat) Fish Lonvas is a cooling curry apt for the warm summer weather.

 - If you want the curry thicker, you can mix rice flour and a little water.
 Add this to the curry and let it boil for a minute.

 - Lastly, add the fish pieces and continue cooking on the high flame for about 3 minutes till done.
+(If you have the pakat liver, add it in a minute before turning the stove off).

 - Serve with plain rice or rotis or apas.